Henriqueperoni/MS4-Read-More-For-Less/README.md

 - As a user, I want be able to search for reviews.

 - As a admin/superuser, I want to have the ability to update site content.

-- As a admin/superuser, I want to be able to login to an administration panel.

 ### 1. Strategy